saberfazliahmadi/spam-detection-tfidf/README.md

 # 📧 Spam Detection Using Logistic Regression, Decision Tree, and TF-IDF

 ## 📀 Overview
-This project delivers a **robust spam detection framework** that leverages **TF-IDF (Term Frequency-Inverse Document Frequency)** for text feature extraction and employs **Logistic Regression** and **Decision Tree Classifiers** for message classification.
-The model is evaluated on two datasets—**SMS Spam Collection** and **Enron Spam Dataset**—to ensure generalizability across different data sources.
-With advanced preprocessing, cross-dataset evaluation, and insightful visualizations, this project achieves high accuracy while offering a clear path for further improvement.
+Spam messages and emails pose a significant challenge in maintaining communication efficiency and data security.
+This project addresses the problem by building a **robust spam detection framework** that combines **TF-IDF** feature extraction with **Logistic Regression** and **Decision Tree Classifiers**.

+To evaluate the effectiveness and generalizability of the framework, experiments are conducted on two datasets: **SMS Spam Collection** and **Enron Spam Dataset**.
+The project delivers key insights into model performance, cross-dataset generalization, and visualizations, achieving high accuracy while paving the way for future advancements.

 ---